danielfcollier/py-umik-base-app/docs/posts/09 - Audio Engineering.md

 ## ⚙️ Engineering the Solution: Gated Measurement

-We didn't just write a filter; we integrated the industry-standard `pyloudnorm` library directly into our analysis pipeline.
+It has not been written just a filter; the industry-standard `pyloudnorm` library has been integrated directly into the analysis pipeline.

-Crucially, we use **Gated Loudness**.
+Crucially, it has been used the **Gated Loudness**.

 * **Ungated (Simple Mean):** If you have 5 seconds of shouting and 5 seconds of silence, a simple average says the audio is "medium volume."
 The silence drags the score down.
 * **Gated (Smart):** The meter essentially "stops listening" when the signal drops below a silence threshold.

-By using gating, our meter tells us how loud the *events* are, without being skewed by the quiet pauses in between.
+By using gating, the meter tells us how loud the *events* are, without being skewed by the quiet pauses in between.

 ## 📊 The Comparison: RMS vs. LUFS